at what age do you leash train a puppy 2

 Pulling on the Leash

 One of the most common challenges in leash training is dealing with a puppy that pulls on the leash.
-Pulling can be frustrating for both the puppy and the trainer, but it can be addressed with consistency and positive reinforcement.
+Pulling can be frustrating for the puppy and the trainer, but it can be addressed with consistency and positive reinforcement.
 Start by stopping whenever your puppy pulls on the leash and only continue walking when they return to your side.
-Reward them for walking by your side and make sure to provide ample opportunities for exercise and mental stimulation to help release excess energy.
+Reward them for walking by your side, and provide ample exercise and mental stimulation opportunities to help release excess energy.

 Distractions and Reactivity

-Puppies are naturally curious and easily distracted, which can make leash training challenging in a stimulating environment.
-If your puppy becomes reactive or overly excited when encountering distractions, it’s important to remain calm and patient.
-Practice basic obedience commands in a controlled environment and gradually increase the level of distractions.
+Puppies are naturally curious and easily distracted, making leash training challenging in a stimulating environment.
+If your puppy becomes reactive or overly excited when encountering distractions, remaining calm and patient is essential.
+Practice basic obedience commands in a controlled environment and gradually increase distractions.
 Reward your puppy for staying focused and maintaining good leash manners.

 Fear or Resistance to the Leash

 Some puppies may exhibit fear or resistance when it comes to the leash.
-This can be due to previous negative experiences or simply a lack of familiarity.
-If your puppy shows signs of fear or resistance, it’s important to take a step back and give them time to adjust.
+This can be due to previous negative experiences or a lack of familiarity.
+If your puppy shows signs of fear or resistance, taking a step back and giving them time to adjust is essential.
 Associate the leash with positive experiences by offering treats and praise whenever the leash is present.
 Gradually desensitize your puppy to the leash by allowing them to explore it at their own pace.

 Special Considerations for Specific Breeds